fsmosca/pgnhelper/README.md

 The new ECOT, OpeningT and VariationT are based from the input eco.pgn file.
 You can get [eco.pgn](https://github.com/fsmosca/eco) which is based from the eco.pgn from [pgn-extract.](https://www.cs.kent.ac.uk/people/staff/djb/pgn-extract/)

+## Documentation

+You may visit the Read the Docs documentation of [pgnhelper](https://pgnhelper.readthedocs.io/en/latest/index.html) which contains installation, usage, api and others.

 ## Installation
 Python Package Index: https://pypi.org/project/pgnhelper/